dcrovo/CppND-Capstone-Face-Detector/README.md

-# CPPND: Capstone Hello World Repo
+# CPPND: Capstone Face Detection Application

 This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).